Black-Box Detection of LLM-Generated Text Using Generalized Jensen-Shannon Divergence¶

 Overall Architecture¶

-This design requires no classifier training, treats the proxy LM as a black box (only querying token probabilities), and performs inference with a single forward pass.
+The entire design requires no classifier training and treats the proxy LM as a complete black box (only token probabilities are needed), requiring only one forward pass during testing.

 Key Designs¶